LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Abstract

 \section{Abstract}

-Legal relations form a highly consequential analytical framework of civil law system, serving as a crucial foundation for resolving disputes and realizing values of the rule of law in judicial practice.
-However, legal relations in Chinese civil cases remain underexplored in the field of legal artificial intelligence (legal AI), largely due to the absence of comprehensive schemas.
-In this work, we firstly introduce a comprehensive schema, which contains a hierarchical taxonomy and definitions of arguments, for AI systems to capture legal relations in Chinese civil cases.
-Based on this schema, we then formulate legal relation extraction task and present \textbf{LexRel}, an expert-annotated benchmark for legal relation extraction in Chinese civil law.
-We use \textbf{LexRel} to evaluate state-of-the-art large language models (LLMs) on legal relation extractions, showing that current LLMs exhibit significant limitations in accurately identifying civil legal relations.
-Furthermore, we demonstrate that incorporating legal relations information leads to consistent performance gains on other downstream legal AI tasks.
+Legal relations serve as an important analytical framework for dispute resolution in civil cases.
+However, legal relations in Chinese civil cases remain underexplored in the field of legal AI, largely due to the absence of comprehensive schemas.
+In this work, we first introduce a comprehensive schema for legal relations in civil cases, which contains a hierarchical taxonomy and definitions of arguments.
+Based on this schema, we formulate a legal relation extraction task and present \textbf{LexRel}, an expert-annotated benchmark for legal relation extraction in the Chinese civil law domain.
+We use \textbf{LexRel} to evaluate state-of-the-art large language models (LLMs) on legal relation extraction, showing that current LLMs exhibit significant limitations in accurately identifying civil legal relations.
+Furthermore, we demonstrate that explicitly incorporating information about legal relations leads to promising performance gains on other downstream legal AI tasks.\footnote{Data and code are available at \url{https://github.com/thunlp/LexRel}.}